ULTR-Community/ULTRA/README.md

 3. [DLCM](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/DLCM.py): this is an implementation of the Deep Listwise Context Model in <a href="https://arxiv.org/pdf/1804.05936.pdf">*Learning a Deep Listwise Context Model for Ranking Refinement*</a>.

-4. [GFS](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/GFS.py): this is an implementation of the Groupwise Scoring Function in <a href="https://arxiv.org/pdf/1811.04415.pdf">*Learning Groupwise Multivariate Scoring Functions Using Deep Neural Networks*</a>.
-(TODO)
+4. [GSF](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/GSF.py): this is an implementation of the Groupwise Scoring Function in <a href="https://arxiv.org/pdf/1811.04415.pdf">*Learning Groupwise Multivariate Scoring Functions Using Deep Neural Networks*</a>.

 5. [SetRank](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/SetRank.py): this is an implementation of the SetRank model in <a href="https://arxiv.org/abs/1912.05891">*SetRank: Learning a Permutation-Invariant Ranking Model for Information Retrieval*</a>.